WM71811/orbital-draft-final/README.md

             The ask organizers function allows users to ask organizers in case they have any questions.
 They can click the button at the side bar which redirects them to a new form page, and the questions they submitted will be addressed by the organizers later.

+     14. Only users who created the post can edit or delete the post

+            This function allows users who created the particular post to edit or delete the post.
+This ensures that the post would not be deleted or edited by other users.